thinkingaboutgames/thinkingaboutgames.github.io/README.md

 - confirm email address with formspree
 - 4 p's w title or title + 3 p's? correct error msg too if 3 p's

+## What students will want to know
+- If they reply to their own message, they will be replying to themselves!
+This is just a quirk of using the same cc email as the reply_to email.
+But, if you are the one sending the message, the recipient will be as expected since the reply_to email was designated for your point of view.
+- They can probably use this on the subway!
+HTML5 woot!
+Just tell them to make sure to only submit when they have signal again.
+- Autosave is on the browser, not across devices.
+- Not being able to tab is annoying.
+There is a misleading button on the editor that seems like it will tab, but it just ends up tabbing the whole paragraph.
+Make sure they manually type in spaces for the tab effect.

 ## Features

 ## Testing Formspree
 I realized that Formspree would not work if I tried to submit the form locally.
 I created a gh-pages branch and pushed to the corresponding remote (which I named Test, which I will now use for testing future projects that require a real domain) to test Formspree.

 ## HTML5 Storage
 An amazing feature of HTML5 that allows the user to effectively save data onto the browser.
 No backend required!
-It even works if you quit out of the browser, if you use localStorage instead of sessionStorage.
+It even works if you quit out of the browser, as long as you use localStorage instead of sessionStorage.
 This was a valuable example for me: https://github.com/mdn/web-storage-demo/blob/gh-pages/main.js
 And the autosave plugin code turned out to be useful too: https://github.com/w8tcha/CKEditor-AutoSave-Plugin/blob/master/autosave/plugin.js

 ## Configuring the WordCount plugin